-Anyway, you may be wondering what my first memory of reading has to do with the recipe I am sharing with you today.
-Well, this recipe is one of those recipes that captures a memory from my past- a memory of the first time I attempted to bake something- one of the first dishes I had ever baked.
+Anyway, you may be wondering what my first memory of reading has to do with the Jamaican Beef Patties recipe I am sharing with you today.
+Well, this recipe is one that captures a memory from my past- a memory of the first time I attempted to bake something- one of the first dishes I had ever baked.

 Yes, the first dish!